mergestat/mergestat-lite/README.md

 Use `--format json` or `--format csv` for alternatives.
 See `-h` for all the options.

-### Tables
+### Tables and Functions

 #### Local Git Repository

-When a repo is specified (either by the `--repo` flag or from the current directory), the following tables are available to query.
+The following tables access a git repository in the current directory by default.
+If the `--repo` flag is specified, they will use the path provided there instead.
+A parameter (usually the first) can also be provided to any of the tables below to override the default repo path.
+For instance, `SELECT * FROM commits('https://github.com/askgitdev/askgit')` will clone this repo to a temporary directory on disk and return its commits.

 ##### `commits`